rancher/docs/content/rancher/v2.x/en/installation/options/helm2/rke-add-on/proxy/_index.md

 > #### **Important: RKE add-on install is only supported up to Rancher v2.0.8**
 >
->Please use the Rancher helm chart to install HA Rancher.
-For details, see the [HA Install - Installation Outline]({{< baseurl >}}/rancher/v2.x/en/installation/options/helm2/#installation-outline).
+>Please use the Rancher Helm chart to install Rancher on a Kubernetes cluster.
+For details, see the [Kubernetes Install - Installation Outline]({{<baseurl>}}/rancher/v2.x/en/installation/options/helm2/#installation-outline).
 >
->If you are currently using the RKE add-on install method, see [Migrating from an HA RKE Add-on Install]({{< baseurl >}}/rancher/v2.x/en/upgrades/upgrades/migrating-from-rke-add-on/) for details on how to move to using the helm chart.
+>If you are currently using the RKE add-on install method, see [Migrating from a Kubernetes Install with an RKE Add-on]({{<baseurl>}}/rancher/v2.x/en/upgrades/upgrades/migrating-from-rke-add-on/) for details on how to move to using the helm chart.

 If you operate Rancher behind a proxy and you want to access services through the proxy (such as retrieving catalogs), you must provide Rancher information about your proxy.
 As Rancher is written in Go, it uses the common proxy environment variables as shown below.